-He is producer of the upcoming feature documentary “SafeZone,” about Syrian refugees in Lebanon, which spun off the award-winning short films “SafeZone: Fatima’s Journey,” and “SafeZone: Potato Girls,” and “SafeZone: Four Years Later,” currently playing the festival circuit.
+He is producer of the upcoming feature documentary “SafeZone,” about Syrian refugees in Lebanon, which spun off the award-winning short films “SafeZone: Fatima’s Journey,” “SafeZone: Potato Girls,” and “SafeZone: Four Years Later,” currently playing the festival circuit.
 He is also in post-production on the all-greenscreen film “The Photographist,” an adaptation of a Hans Christian Andersen story.

 David also produces and directs theatre.
 With his wife, Adria Dawn, he produced and co-directed “Dorkumentary Live!” at Stage 773 in Chicago.
 He produced and directed the play "The Miss Firecracker Contest," and executive produced "Rock N Roll Sex Machine,” both in Los Angeles.
 He directed the plays "Sweeney Todd," "No Exit," and "The Indian Wants the Bronx," in Virginia.

 David has served as a juror for numerous film festivals and awards, and was a programmer for the Slamdance Film Festival for nearly a half decade.
 For 12 years he worked as an actor/historian at Colonial Williamsburg, in Virginia.
 His writing has been published in CineMontage and Screen Magazine.
 He organized the CILECT Global Postproduction Symposium, an international conference connecting academics and professional filmmakers from around the world.

-He is a tenured Associate Professor in the Cinema and Television Arts department at Columbia College Chicago.
+He is a tenured Full Professor in the Cinema and Television Arts department at Columbia College Chicago.
 He is the Director of Graduate Programs, and primarily teaches Film Directing and Editing.
 David formerly taught Documentary production at UCLA Extension.
 He holds an M.F.A. in Cinema-Television from the University of Southern California, studied filmmaking at New York University, acting at Northwestern University, and has a Bachelor's degree in interdisciplinary studies from the University of Virginia.
 He is a member of the Academy of Television Arts and Sciences, the Motion Picture Editor’s Guild and the University Film and Video Association, where he is Co-Chair of the Entertainment Industry Caucus.
 He can be found on the web at davidtarleton.com.

-Cinema, Television and New Media Directing, Editing, Visual Effects, Filmmaking, Narrative, Documentary
+Cinema, Television and New Media Directing, Editing, Producing, Visual Effects, Filmmaking, Narrative, Documentary

 Creative Practice and Research Interests